 At present, Qatar does not impose business taxes or value-added taxes on enterprises.
 Goods from outside the GCC countries usually come with a tax rate of 5%, however certain products, such as tobacco, have higher tax rates.
 Temporary imports are sometimes tax-free.

 According to the tax law, you need to prepare accounts which follow the International Financial Reporting Standards.
 The taxpayer must also keep and maintain records and documentation about their activities in Qatar for 10 years following the end of the taxable year to which the records and documentation relate.

-The default tax year-end date is December 31.
-Around this time, you must submit the income tax declaration and pay any tax due within four months of the end of the accounting period; e.g. by April 30, 2019 for an accounting period that ends on December 31, 2018.
+The default tax year-end date is 31 December.
+Around this time, you must submit the income tax declaration and pay any tax due within four months of the end of the accounting period; e.g., by 30 April 2019 for an accounting period that ends on 31 December 2018.

-Any correspondence (e.g. tax returns, withholding tax statements, extension requests, and so on) submitted to the tax department has to be made through the electronic filing system of the tax administration system – TAS.
+Any correspondence (e.g., tax returns, withholding tax statements, extension requests) submitted to the tax department has to be made through the electronic filing system of the tax administration system – TAS.
 If your company is part of the QFC, you must submit all tax returns online using the QFC Tax Portal.